 You should call me immediately if you are experiencing these symptoms.
 There's a good chance I can partially diagnose your problem over the phone, so it's worth a phone call.

-This is sort of like saying "my car won't start and I don't know why," except twice as bad really since computers are more complex by an order of magnitude.
+This is sort of like saying "I'm really tired and I don't know why," in the sense that there are so many different possible causes.
 The long and the short of it is that system crashes (including BSODs/Blue Screens of Death/STOP Errors) can be caused by just about anything: driver problems, malware infections, poorly written programs, hardware failures and instabilities, conflicting security software installations—you name it.
 The key is pinpointing what precisely is causing your particular problem.
 You can check the memory dumps for some insight into this, but if the idea of that baffles you, why not just leave it to me?
 I can read through your most recent error dumps (if present), get to the bottom of the problem, and solve it for you.

 One thing's for certain: it isn't safe to continue using an unstable computer.
 Doing so is akin to driving a car that's shaking uncomfortably, making odd noises, or dying randomly—you're risking some serious (possibly even dangerous) damage.
 If your machine repeatedly shuts off, depending on the cause, you could eventually find yourself unable to boot or access your data.
 By that time, it could be too late.
 It's a much better idea not to wait and simply proactively solve the problem before it becomes a serious issue.